deeplearning4j/deeplearning4j/quickstart.md

 mvn --version
 ```

-Maven is widely used among Java developers and it's not optional for working with DL4J.
+Maven is widely used among Java developers and it's pretty much mandatory for working with DL4J.
 If you come from a different background and Maven is new to you, check out [Apache's Maven overview](http://maven.apache.org/what-is-maven.html) and our [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html), which includes some additional troubleshooting tips.

 #### <a name="IntelliJ">IntelliJ IDEA</a>

-An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) allows you to work with our API and build neural nets with a few clicks.
+An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) allows you to work with our API and configure neural networks in a few steps.
 We strongly recommend using [IntelliJ](https://www.jetbrains.com/idea/download/), which communicates with Maven to handle dependencies.
-The [community edition of IntelliJ](https://www.jetbrains.com/idea/download/) is freely available.
+The [community edition of IntelliJ](https://www.jetbrains.com/idea/download/) is free.

 There are other popular IDEs such as [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices).
 IntelliJ is preferred, and using it will make finding help on [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) easier if you need it.